electerious/Ackee/docs/FAQ.md

 The last 25 pages from which your visitors have come in the last 7 days.
 Sorted by time.

+### Durations > Average durations

+The average time users spend on your sites.
+Tracked in an interval of 15s.
+Visits above 30m won't be added to the average, because some visitors keep sites open in the background.
+This distorts the average and will be omitted.

+### Durations > Detailed durations

+The time users spend on your sites, grouped by similar durations in an interval of 15s.
+This view shows the first 30m and gives you more insides.

 ### Languages > Top languages

 The top 25 user languages of the last 7 days.
 Sorted by popularity.